Home Uses

 In addition to simply enjoying the benefits of a salt room, one can enhance their experience by incorporating various wellness activities.
 These activities can promote relaxation and contribute to overall mental and physical well-being.

-Among the popular wellness activities to consider incorporating into your salt room routine are:
+Among the popular wellness activities to consider incorporating into your routine are:

 • Yoga – Yoga is an excellent activity to practice in a salt room.
 The combination of salt therapy and yoga can help users deepen their breath and stretch, leading to enhanced relaxation and stress reduction.